luisDVA/luisdva.github.io/_posts/2022-11-07-mash-colnames.md

   image: /assets/images/featureMash.png
 ---

-Last this week I saw [Riva Quiroga](https://linktr.ee/rivaquiroga){:target="_blank"} masterfully import and clean a scary spreadsheet during an [RLadies meetup](https://vimeo.com/766089428){:target="_blank"}, and I recognized some common issues with other people’s data for which I have already written relevant functions.
+Last week I saw [Riva Quiroga](https://linktr.ee/rivaquiroga){:target="_blank"} masterfully import and clean a scary spreadsheet during an [RLadies meetup](https://vimeo.com/766089428){:target="_blank"}, and I recognized some common issues with other people’s data for which I have already written relevant functions.

 I also realized that I never wrote a dedicated post for the `mash_colnames` function in the [unheadr](https://unheadr.liomys.mx){:target="_blank"} package.
 This functionality has been around for a while now, but is worth describing in detail (plus I get to create some new teaching materials).
-Credit goes to [Jarret Byrnes](http://byrneslab.net){:target="_blank"}, who contributed the initial of the function in this [GitHub issue](https://github.com/luisDVA/unheadr/issues/4){:target="_blank"}.
+Credit goes to [Jarret Byrnes](http://byrneslab.net){:target="_blank"}, who contributed the initial version of the function in this [GitHub issue](https://github.com/luisDVA/unheadr/issues/4){:target="_blank"}.
 I just added some tidyeval and a few enhancements for a better fit within the package.
 Internally, `mash_colnames` pivots the column headers and the first _n_ rows of the data and ‘mashes’ whatever needs to be together columnwise.

 `mash_colnames()` has two main uses.
 We can apply this nifty function to data with the following issues:

-## Data with the variable names split across > 1 rows (i.e. there are fragments of the headers are in the first few data rows)
+## Data with the variable names split across > 1 rows (i.e. there are fragments of the headers in the first few data rows)

 <figure>
     <a href="/assets/images/mashnolabs.png"><img src="/assets/images/mashnolabs.png" ></a>
         <figcaption>oh no</figcaption>
 </figure>

 This little example here with rodent data has different bits of the column headers spread out 'vertically' for some reason.
-This is quite common as far as I've seen.
+This is quite common, as far as I've seen.
 This next image below explains the problem a bit better.
 Notice that if there were any separators between the pieces of column headers, these are now implicit.

 <figure>